LuKane/KNPhotoBrowser/README.md

 - [x] video player contain autoplay api now
 - [x] video player add quick play api
 - [x] all alert or toast will be down by delegate function
+- [x] add custom is followed with photoBrowser to dismiss or show
+- [x] add animated image to browser in Demo

 ## 1.Function describe and Point
 * 1.depend `SDWebImage(5.0)`